-The analysis is conducted in two steps.
-First, we apply the SUP10 test to verify the existence of these risk categories.
-The test is significant, with a p-value of less than 0.01.
-Second, we obtain the parameter estimates to form the risk categories by applying the two-step estimation procedures.
-The corresponding 95% confidence intervals are generated using the m-out-of-n bootstrap.
-The results are summarized in Table 4.
-All estimates are significant and included in the final model.
-The change point in Table 4 refers to the estimated cut-off, which is used to form the risk categories (high vs. low) based on this linear combination for each individual subject.
-Based on these risk categories, the regression coefficient estimates are summarized in Table 5.
+The analysis was conducted in the following two steps.
+First, we applied the SUP{103} test to verify the existence of these risk categories.
+The test is significant with p-value less than 0.01.
+Second, we obtained the parameter estimates to form the risk categories by applying the two-step estimation procedures.
+The corresponding 95% confidence intervals was generated by the m out of n bootstrap.
+The results were summarized in Table 4.
+All the estimates are significant and included in the final model.
+The change point in Table 4 is referring to the estimated cut-off, which is used to form the risk categories (high vs. low) based on this linear combination for each individual subject.
+Based on these risk categories, the regression coefficient estimates were summarized in Table 5.
 Except for hypertension, all the other covariates have statistically significant effects.
-The hazard ratio of CHD for the low risk group $I(\eta^T X > 0)$ versus the high-risk group $I(\eta^T X < 0)$ is 0.652.
-To show the survival functions of these two risk groups, we show the Kaplan-Meier
+The hazard ratio of CHD for the low risk group $I(\boldsymbol{\eta}^{\mathrm{T}}\boldsymbol{X} > 0)$ vs. the high risk group $I(\boldsymbol{\eta}^{\mathrm{T}}\boldsymbol{X} < 0)$ is 0.652.
+To show the survival functions of these two risk groups, we generated the Kaplan Meier curves in Figure 1.